Hamza417/ServerTools/README.md

 You can visit the [homepage here](https://cloud417.space/), but it's not optimized enough for mobile devices yet so a PC is recommended for viewing it.
-I don't know much webdev so only skimmed through the basics and made it in a few hours.
-Also since it's homeserver so it may be down most of the time.
+I don't know much webdev so only skimmed through the basics and made it in a less than a hour.
+Also, I live in a area with lots of power outages so the server will most likely be down most of the time.

+My ISP put me behind CGNAT and it's the only one I've got in my area so the server is being redirected through CF Tunnel (no direct ports).